-If you're a regular at hosting Thanksgiving festivities, then you're sure to want your Thanksgiving table decor to be inspiring and beautiful.
-Sure, the Turkey is somewhat the main event but, in our eyes ensuring that you serve up your feast on a stunning tablescape is almost as important.
+If you're the go-to person for hosting Thanksgiving festivities, then your Thanksgiving table decor is likely a top priority.
+Sure, the feast is the main event but, in our eyes ensuring that you serve up your meal on a stunning tablescape is almost as important.

-Decorating a Thanksgiving table is easily done, you simply need to focus on a few key elements and decide on a theme.
-Table runners, traditional looking or contemporary dinnerware plus, fall-inspired additions that likely reflect in the other Thanksgiving decor ideas you have featured around your home will bring all the cozy but styled vibes to your dinner table over the holidays.
+Decorating a Thanksgiving table is easily done.
+Simply focus on a few key elements and decide on a theme.
+Table runners, traditional or contemporary dinnerware, and fall-inspired additions that complement the other Thanksgiving decor ideas you have around your space will bring all the cozy but styled vibes to your dinner table over the holidays.

 1. Combine muted and cozy fall colors

-'This Thanksgiving tablescape combines muted oranges, creamy whites and golden hues for a cozy autumn feel, sure to make guests feel welcome!'
-Notes Turner.
-All those gourds are likely to feature around your home anyhow, as part of your fall decor so simply take a few for your Thanksgiving table and they make a lovely subtle addition to a plain table runner.
-Choose similarly colored cloth napkins to keep the theme running through onto your plate settings also.
+You probably already have gourds involved in your fall decor, so simply take a few for your Thanksgiving table.
+They make a lovely subtle addition to a plain table runner.
+Choose similarly colored cloth napkins to keep the theme running throughout your plate settings too.

 3. Scattered foliage

-'Scattered leaves and a variety of beautiful pumpkins bring a natural element to the table.'
-Says Turner.
-Note the DIY pumpkin vase which nods to the other foliage around the room like on the mantel and dining room hutch for a rounded display that's sure to impress your Thanksgiving guests.
+"Scattered leaves and a variety of beautiful pumpkins bring a natural element to the table," says Turner.
+Note the DIY pumpkin vase in this layout that nods to the other foliage around the room like on the mantel and dining room hutch for a rounded display that's sure to impress your Thanksgiving guests.

 4. Notes of gratitude

-Adding table seating labels are sure to make a dining room setup even more special in every season, but on your Thanksgiving tablescape, they are ideal to add notes of meaning and gratitude.
-'Wood beads featuring the word "thankful" remind us why we gather to celebrate this special time of year!'
-Notes Turner.
+Adding table seating labels will make your dining room setup even more special in every season.
+During Thanksgiving though, these are essentials.
+Adding meaningful notes of gratitude are a thoughtful touch.
+"Wood beads featuring the word 'thankful' remind us why we gather to celebrate this special time of year," says Turner.